Boston Billups: IMT

 In October 2023, Billups transferred to FK IMT, contributing to their U19 National Championship (Omladinska liga Srbije 23/24) group and helping FK IMT qualify for its first-ever UEFA Youth League qualification.
 He made his professional debut for FK IMT in February 2024, in a match against FK TSC.
-He scored his first professional goal for FK IMT on June 29 2024 in the 48th minute of a friendly match against FC Chernomorets Novorossiysk.
+He scored his first professional goal for FK IMT on 29 June of that year, in the 48th minute of a friendly match against FC Chernomorets Novorossiysk.

-CF Rayo Majadahonda (2025–)
+Rayo Majadahonda

 In February 2025, Billups signed a contract with Spanish club CF Rayo Majadahonda.
+He only featured in one match for the club before leaving in July.

+Cartagena

+In August 2025, Billups signed a contract with Spanish club FC Cartagena's reserve team, FC Cartagena B. He spent the entire pre-season with the first team while impressing and playing in all six first team matches.

-CD Eldense (2025–)
+Eldense

-In August 2025, Billups signed a contract with Spanish club CD Eldense.
+In September 2025, Billups signed a contract with Spanish club CD Eldense.
+He received his first professional start in the Copa del Rey against Real Jaén on 29 October, also scoring his first professional goal in official competition during this match.
+Billups ended the season with 11 matches overall, as the club achieved promotion to Segunda División.

+Return to Cartagena (loan)

+On 22 July 2026, Billups returned to Cartagena on a one-year loan deal.

 International career

 In 2024, Billups has represented Malta at the under-19 level, making two appearances for the side.
 He made his youth international debut in a 2–2 draw against the Albania under-19s on 22 March.